clemsos/writings/_quora/2015-08-27-How-much-money-can-you-earn-as-a-private-practice-psychiatrist.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How much money can you earn as a private practice psychiatrist? - Quora
+    How much money can you earn as a private practice psychiatrist? - Quora
 ---